Panger95/tkStrikeDBGen2/README.md

 # tkStrikeDBGen2
-Loading the tkStrike H2 DB with proper information
+Loading the tkStrikeGen2 H2 DB with proper information

 Loading the H2 Database
 =======================